Parameter estimation and uncertainty quantification using information geometry: Methods

 where $f(\mathbf{x};\bm\mu,\sigma^2)$ is the probability density function associated with our observation process.
 In this work we hold $N$ constant across time-points, though non-constant $N$ is easily incorporated into Equation (\ref{eq:llfun}) as $N_j$.
 The likelihood function can be thought of as the joint probability density of all the data for a given set of parameters.
 In examples where $\sigma$ is unknown, we treat $\sigma$ as an element of $\boldsymbol{\theta}$, but note that the expected model behaviour is independent of $\sigma$.
 The MLE is the point estimate, $\hat{\boldsymbol{\theta}}$, that satisfies

-where $\argmax(\cdot)$ returns the argument, $\theta$, that maximises $\ell(\bm\theta;\mathcal{X})$ in Equation (\ref{eq:MaximumLikelihood}).
+where $\argmax(\cdot)$ returns the argument, $\boldsymbol{\theta}$, that maximises $\ell(\bm\theta;\mathcal{X})$ in (\ref{eq:MaximumLikelihood}).
 The associated maximum log-likelihood is $\ell(\boldsymbol{\hat{\theta}})$.
-MLEs of the parameters of interest are obtained by solving Equation (\ref{eq:MaximumLikelihood}) numerically as outlined later in Section \ref{sec:Methods}.
-For an iid sample from $\mathcal{N}(\mu,\sigma^2)$, maximising the likelihood function of $\mu$ is equivalent to performing least-squares estimation \cite{Browning2020}, although having access to the likelihood function facilitates uncertainty quantification.
+MLEs of the parameters of interest are obtained by solving (\ref{eq:MaximumLikelihood}) numerically as outlined later in Section \ref{sec:Methods}.
+For an iid sample from a univariate normal distribution, $\mathcal{N}(\mu,\sigma^2)$, maximising the likelihood function of $\mu$ is equivalent to performing least-squares estimation \cite{Browning2020}, although having access to the likelihood function facilitates uncertainty quantification.

 Presenting confidence regions alongside MLEs enhances our interpretation of the likelihood function, while still acknowledging that the estimates carry uncertainty \cite{Pawitan2001}.
-We continue to apply a probability-based log-likelihood approach when constructing confidence regions for model parameters.
-From Wilks' theorem \cite{Pawitan2001}, asymptotically as $N \rightarrow \infty$, an approximate $\alpha$-level confidence region is given by
+We apply a probability-based log-likelihood approach when constructing confidence regions for model parameters. \cbl From Wilks' theorem \cite{Pawitan2001}, asymptotically as $N \rightarrow \infty$, \cb an approximate $\alpha$-level confidence region is given by